 Winter financial aid is usually limited to Federal Pell Grant and Federal Direct Loans.

-A separate winter application is required.
+A separate application is required.
 Students must be registered for winter courses prior to submitting the winter application.
 The winter application will become available in November.

 The Federal Pell Grant is offered automatically to all eligible students, even if they do not submit a winter application.